matthieu-bt/business-guide/source/members/adding.rst

 The other way to add members to your Skribble Business Account is by e-mail:

 ..
 NOTE::
-   The person must already have a Skribble account before they can be added to your Business Account.
+   The person must already have a Skribble account before they can be added to your Business account.

 - Click **Members** if you aren't already there